GoogleCloudPlatform/ruby-docker/README.md

 For more information on using the Ruby runtime, see https://cloud.google.com/ruby

+This repository also contains a helper image, "app-engine-exec-wrapper" that provides a way to execute scripts in an App Engine application's environment.
+See the `app-engine-exec-wrapper` directory for more details.

 ## Building and testing

-The provided Rakefile builds the three images locally and runs the unit tests in the test directory.
+The provided Rakefile builds all the images locally and runs the unit tests in the test directory.
 It requires Ruby 2.3 and Docker 17.06 or later.

-Actual builds can be done using the build scripts in this directory.
-The `build-ruby-runtime-images.sh` script uses Google Cloud Container Builder to build the images and upload them to Google Container Registry.
-The `build-ruby-runtime-pipeline.sh` script creates a Ruby runtime builder configuration and uploads it to Google Cloud Storage where it can be used.
+Release candidate test builds can be built using the `build-ruby-runtime-*` scripts.
+To perform a test build of all the runtime images into the current gcloud project:

+    ./build-ruby-runtime-images.sh

+Typically you may also want to pass the `-s` flag to tag the images with the `staging` tag.
+Pass the `-h` flag for more information about the options.

+To perform a test build of the runtime pipeline config to a GCS bucket:

+    ./build-ruby-runtime-pipeline.sh -b my-bucket-name

+Official release builds of the Ruby Runtime are generally performed internally at Google, using those build scripts.

+Official builds of the exec wrapper are done using the `build-app-engine-exec-wrapper.sh` and `release-app-engine-exec-wrapper.sh` scripts.
+If you have sufficient permissions, you can perform an official release as follows:

+    ./build-app-engine-exec-wrapper.sh -p google-appengine -s
+    ./release-app-engine-exec-wrapper.sh -p google-appengine

-The `integration_test` directory contains a sample application that is used by the Google Ruby team for internal integration tests.
+The `integration_test` directory contains sample applications that are used by the Google Ruby team for runtime integration tests.

 ## Contributing changes